Sunday, 24 November 2024

 For the rest of the year they make good use of our bird feeders.

-The peak of calls is probably down to just a single male, while the winter calls may be due to a number of individuals, maybe from a mixed species winter flock.
+The peak of calls is probably down to just a single male, while the winter calls may be due to any number of individuals, maybe from a mixed species winter flock.

-I don't think the coal tits bred in either our, or our near neighbours gardens.
+I don't think the coal tits bred in either our, or our near neighbours gardens, so this chart probably mostly reflects visits to our birdfeeders.

-Likewise the bullfinch, which does not hang on our feeders, but does poke around under hedges & shrubs.
+Likewise the bullfinch, which does not hang on our feeders, but does poke around under hedges & shrubs, so can be difficult to spot.

 The black redstart is a bird we saw a lot on our recent trip to Gibraltar & southern Spain.
-I'm now convinced I spotted these in our garden during the summer.
+I now believe I may have spotted these in our garden during the summer.

 Unlike the Pied wagtail and the grey wagtail, the white wagtail is described as a 'passage migrant' passing through Britain from early March to May, and then going south from mid-August to early November.

-I don't seemed to have any detection data early in the year, so maybe they flock and feed up here on the south coast just in the autumn before crossing back into europe.
+I don't seemed to have any detection data early in the year, so maybe they only flock and pause to feed-up here on the south coast just in the autumn, before crossing the water back into europe.

 The chiffchaff data shows a big increase in detection during the autumn.